Ivan1931/Ivan1931.github.io/_posts/02-12-2016-function-cellular-automatons.md

 more complex cellular automaton from simple building blocks - in other words providing a means of abstraction and combination.

-This post is targeted towards people who are more familar with haskell.
-This is **not** a monad tutorial but rather a demonstration of a different monad from ones you may have scene before ;)
+This post is targeted towards people who are more familiar with Haskell.
+This is **not** a monad tutorial but rather a demonstration of a different monad from ones you may have seen before ;)
-If you have never seen haskell before, that's okay.
-Check out [learnyouahaskell](http://learnyouahaskell.com/) for the cannonical tutorial book.
+If you have never seen Haskell before, that's okay.
+Check out [learnyouahaskell](http://learnyouahaskell.com/) for the canonical tutorial book.

 # Problem
 A cellular automaton consists of a set of cells where each cell carries some state.